RPVote/voting-rights/performance_analysis.md

 `eiCompare` provides functions to perform steps 2-4 of the analysis, as well as a function that completes the entire pipeline.
-Note that Gecoding (step 1) must be performed separately (`eiCompare` provides tools to aid in geocoding: see the Geocoding vignette).
+Note that Gecoding (step 1) must be performed separately.
 In the following section, we walk through each of the steps.

 ## Case study: East Ramapo School District